mattgrobelny/Newbler-Parameter-Sweep/README.md

 	nohup perl runAssembly_PS 15 50 5 15 50 5 95 99 1 Project1 ../bothtrimfiles.fasta ../mid_MID1.sff &

 *Some parameters where hard coded in the version... sorry if you do not see the parameter you want to iterate through...*

+## Goals for the Project:
+- [x] Iterate across several variables in runAssembly
+- [x] Output scores report for each parameter combo
+- [ ] Preform analysis of scores report (print graphs)
+- [ ] Suggest recommended parameters based on scores